 Being at home may hamper your productivity if you find it hard to muster the self-discipline to stay on task when the fridge and the TV are just a few steps away.
 High-maintenance pets, people dropping by, and even household chores can make time management tricky.

-If this is you, then try looking for a co-working space in your area, or work for a few hours from a nearby coffee shop or library.
-Another great strategy is to set rigid office hours for yourself at home, and commit to staying in work mode during that time.
+If this is you, then try setting up space in your home that’s specifically for work.
+This can include a desk, ergonomic chair, and storage to keep your work area clutter-free.
+Another great strategy is to set rigid office hours for yourself at home and commit to staying in work mode during that time.

 Finding Work-Life Balance